Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

-This was a lot shorter than my [usual][1] [deep][2] [dives][3] into complex programming topics (I think the average read time for articles on my blog is around 25 minutes?), but hopefully it'll be useful if you ever need to implement line simplification.
+This was a lot shorter than my [usual][1] [deep][2] [dives][3] into complex programming topics (I think the average read time for articles on my blog is around 25 minutes?), but I hope it'll be useful if you ever need to implement line simplification.

 Even if you aren't going to implement line simplification any time soon the